 It doesn’t stop at the wrapping paper.
 There are loads of materials and decorations you can use to make your gifts look merrily marvellous.
 Use ribbon, fabric cuttings, twine, foliage, pompoms, or anything else you can think of to jazz up your creation.

-We sell a wide range of artificial foliage accessories, such as a Red Berry Pick, a White Berry Mistletoe Pick and a Silver Effect Foliage Stem.
+We sell a wide range of artificial foliage accessories, such as a Red Berry Pick, a Green & White Glitter Effect Mistletoe Pick and a White Glitter Effect Poinsettia Stem.
 These delicate floristry accessories will give your wrapped masterpiece the perfect finishing touch.

 Why not attach felt or linen hanging decorations to your present?
-This lightweight Stocking Decoration (pictured) and Wooden Heart will look extra cute on a present wrapped in plain brown wrapping paper with red or white polka dots.
+This adorable lightweight Reindeer Decoration or Hat & Jumper decoration will look extra cute on a present wrapped in plain brown wrapping paper with red or white polka dots.

 For the gift tags, you could recycle old Christmas cards you received last year and cut around a nice design or feature on them to create unique name tags.

 Make it personal